Tuesday, May 257:30pm to 8:30pm

 Laytner is the author of 4 books: Arguing with God: A Jewish Tradition; The Animals’ Lawsuit Against Humanity, with Dan Bridge; The Chinese Jews of Kaifeng: A Millennium of Adaptation and Endurance, with Jordan Paper; and The Mystery of Suffering and the Meaning of God.
 Rabbi Laytner is married to Richelle Harrell.
 He has two living daughters, three sons-in-law and five grandkids.

-We are offering reimbursements to any Jconnect attendees who buy the authors’ books.
+We are offering reimbursements to any student or Jconnect attendees who buy the authors’ books.
 Proof of purchase must be provided.
 You will only be reimbursed for your purchase if you attended that author’s event.
 Good for purchases made up to one-month after the event.

 Click here for reimbursement form.
 Event RSVP is separate and below!